Deigue/ItemWeightCustomizer/README.md

-# Item Weight Customizer Redux
+# Item Weight Customizer

 ## Summary

+Allows to customize weights of different items by Record type and Custom categories.
-Based on the ItemWeightCustomizer (https://github.com/Deigue/ItemWeightCustomizer) Synthesis Patcher and the True Realistic Item Weights SSEEdit patcher (https://www.nexusmods.com/skyrimspecialedition/mods/11496?).
-To set multipliers for the weights of items according to categories based of TRIW.
+Also incorporates True Realistic Item Weights SSEEdit patcher (https://www.nexusmods.com/skyrimspecialedition/mods/11496?), to set multipliers for the weights of items according to categories based of TRIW. (added by profaneblood)

-Changes from the original IWC Patcher:
-	1-More categories to classify.
-	2-Settings are accessible through the settings tab of the Synthesis Program.
-	3-Rather than a fixed number, the weight to set is calculated by multiplying the original weight by the number set for the category at the "Weight Settings" section of 	the settings tab.

 Formula: new weight = weight * weight settings

 ---